lightning-power-users/node-launcher/README.md

 Download and open the latest release for your operating system: https://github.com/PierreRochard/node-launcher/releases

+# Requirements for full node
+1. 500 GB of download bandwidth
+2. 500 GB of free disk space

 # Node Launcher

 1. Creates a node launcher data directory